 Go to the Model Building Definition screen in the panel on the left.
 Click "Add New Definition" and fill in the desired definition name.
 In this demo, the MBD is called Solar_single day-ahead.
 In the next screen, select the dataset that was previously uploaded (Solar_single).

 In step 2, define the desired forecasting scenario.
 In this example, the model is used each day at 10:15.
 Therefore, leave all "Weekdays ranges" checked on.
 Then, set "Hour ranges" to 10, "Minutes ranges" to 15 and leave "Seconds ranges" at 00.
-Look into the section about the Cron notation for more details.
+See the Cron notation section for more details.
 Since forecasts are to be made for each hour of the next day, leave default settings for "Forecast from" and "Forecast to", i.e. Day with offset 1.
-Look into the section about the relative time notation to learn more about this.
+See the Relative time notation section to learn more about this notation.